 Getting there by road

-This requires less organisation but is more expensive and involves 2.5-3 hours sat in a taxi, despite the recent road improvements.
+This requires less organisation but is more expensive and involves 2.5 hours sat in a taxi, despite the recent road improvements.
+You do however get a confort break at Corinth, giving a chance to see the Canal.
 Alternatively you can hire a car.

 - Mooring: Poros